Aliases for MAPRE1 Gene

 GeneCards Summary for MAPRE1 Gene

 MAPRE1 (Microtubule Associated Protein RP/EB Family Member 1) is a Protein Coding gene.
-Among its related pathways are Cell Cycle, Mitotic and Organelle biogenesis and maintenance.
+Diseases associated with MAPRE1 include Familial Adenomatous Polyposis and Pediatric Ependymoma.
+Among its related pathways are Cell Cycle, Mitotic and Regulation of PLK1 Activity at G2/M Transition.
 Gene Ontology (GO) annotations related to this gene include protein C-terminus binding.
 An important paralog of this gene is MAPRE3.

 Plus-end tracking protein (+TIP) that binds to the plus-end of microtubules and regulates the dynamics of the microtubule cytoskeleton (PubMed:12388762, PubMed:16109370, PubMed:19632184, PubMed:21646404, PubMed:28726242, PubMed:28814570).
 Promotes cytoplasmic microtubule nucleation and elongation (PubMed:12388762, PubMed:16109370, PubMed:19632184, PubMed:21646404, PubMed:28726242, PubMed:28814570).
 May be involved in spindle function by stabilizing microtubules and anchoring them at centrosomes (PubMed:12388762).
 Also acts as a regulator of minus-end microtubule organization: interacts with the complex formed by AKAP9 and PDE4DIP, leading to recruit CAMSAP2 to the Golgi apparatus, thereby tethering non-centrosomal minus-end microtubules to the Golgi, an important step for polarized cell movement (PubMed:28814570).
 Promotes elongation of CAMSAP2-decorated microtubule stretches on the minus-end of microtubules (PubMed:28814570).
 Acts as a regulator of autophagosome transport via interaction with CAMSAP2 (PubMed:28726242).
 May play a role in cell migration (By similarity).